“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 He had not yet reached an ocean, however, when he changed his mind and headed for a bar instead.

 Probably because he’d developed a new habit of exercising just before bed, Saitou found himself very restless — far too restless to sit quietly reading.
-He stalked back into the great room and went through some light moves, but apparently it wasn’t enough.
+He stalked back into the great room and went through some moves, but apparently it wasn’t enough.
 Wasn’t the same.
 Glowering, he returned to the study.

 Paperwork, though nothing he particularly relished, at least usually had the power of seizing his full attention since it reflected the pursuits to which he was devoted, but even this, tonight, was insufficient to occupy him.
 He decided in his frustration that he might as well just go to bed early.
 As he stripped down to nothing in his bedroom, he couldn’t help feeling a little confused about his own state of mind.
-When had he ever been so bound to a routine that he couldn’t function if it was disrupted?
+When had he ever been so bound to a routine that he couldn’t function when it was disrupted?
 This was stupid.

-It seemed he’d barely fallen asleep when his instincts warned him of someone standing outside at the front door.
+It seemed he’d barely fallen asleep when his ever-wakeful instincts warned him of someone standing outside at the front door.
 Footsteps sounded loud and clumsy on the porch, and there was a fumbling at the latch.
 With a soundless dexterity inversely proportional to that of the unknown party, Saitou rose, slipped into yesterday’s pants, took sword in hand, and moved toward the hall.
 The intruder had the way unlocked by now, but seemed to be having difficulty getting through it.
-Sliding the bedroom door open a fraction, Saitou peered through into the faint light that was cast from outside.
+Sliding the bedroom door open a fraction, Saitou peered through into the faint light cast from outside.

 Then he dispensed with secrecy, flinging the door fully open with an impatient gesture and stepping out.
 “Ahou, what are you doing here?”